The database structure is defined in a schema.json

 fieldsEnum fields are used for storing any valid JSON data but restricted to a predefined set of the given type.
 The value would typically be a string for e.g. a persons civil status or a number for a fixed range rating, but objects and arrays are possible values as well.

-An enum field is stored as the value defined in its options
+field is stored as the value defined in its options

 value property.